Lower Back Pain

 Surgery is usually not recommended for mild to moderate back pain, or for pain that has lasted for less than 6 to 12 weeks.
 Additionally, back surgery is not an option if the cause of the pain is undetectable through imaging tests.

 - Exercise your core.
 It is important to have strong core muscles to avoid injury and provide support to the lower back.
 Low-impact cardiovascular exercises—like walking—increases blood flow to the spine, suppling healing nutrients and hydration to the structures in your lower back.

 - Correct your posture.
 Having a poor posture places pressure and stress on your back, can cause disc degeneration or can worsen an existing condition.
 Support the natural curve in your lower spine by using an ergonomic chair , reminding yourself to check your posture as you work throughout the day.
 If you sit most of the day, get up and walk around at least once an hour.
 If you can, use a stand-up desk for at least part of the day.

 Read: Ten Tips for Improving Posture and Ergonomics

 - Lift heavy objects correctly.
 Even if you’re young and strong, if you lift a heavy object incorrectly you can still injure your lower back.
-If you don’t know the proper technique, (create a page and make it an internal link here)

 - Be a savvy athlete.
 Regardless of how fit and athletic you are, a wrong move could injure.
 Make sure you understand the potential lower-back pitfalls of your favourite sport.
 See below for more information:

-Preventing Lower Back Pain (Articles)
+Preventing Lower Back Pain (Recommended articles)